code-423n4/2023-02-ethos-findings/data/Sathish9098-G.md

 ### [G-18] <x> += <y> OR <x>-=<y> costs more gas than <x> = <x> + <y> OR  <x> = <x> - <y>   for state variables

-Using the addition operator instead of plus-equals saves 113 gas
+Using the addition/Subtraction operator instead of plus-equals/minus-equals saves 113 gas

 > Instances (14)